sethyvenatem/blockchain_story/README.md

 This script performs the mining operation and can run for a very long time.
 It is however not a problem a problem to interrupt it and start again because the mining is done randomly.
 The script creates one file with the newly validated story in the working directory.

+The script offers to send the *\.json file of the obtained validated story directly to the discord server through a webhook.
+Type in 'y' ('yes', 'Y', 'YES', ..., or 'yEs') the enter when prompted.

 ### checks.py

 This script checks that the submitted data follows all the rules of the blockchain.
 It is called with the filename (a \*.json file) of the data to check as its single argument.
 There are 4 possibilities which are identified from the keys of the submitted \*.json file: